 The First Gulf War 1990-1991

-In August 1990, war erupted in Iraq after they invaded Kuwait.
-On 9 August 1990, Canada sent the 119 Air Defence Battery, RCA, to the Persian Gulf.
+In August 1990, war erupted when Iraq invaded Kuwait.
+On 9 August 1990, Canada sent the 119th Air Defence Battery, RCA, to the Persian Gulf.
 They were to provide air defence for three Canadian Naval ships in the Arabian Gulf.
-The ships were part of Canada's UN commitment.
+The ships were part of Operation Friction, Canada's UN commitment.

-Canada stationed the 119 Air Defence Battery on ships, and the battery held Javelin live-fire practice in September 1990.
+Canada stationed the 119th Air Defence Battery on these ships, and the battery held Javelin missile live-fire practice in September 1990.
 Canadian ships arrived in the Persian Gulf on 23 September 1990 and completed UN Patrol duties, including boarding ships, as part of Iraq's embargo.

-The 119 did not fire at enemy aircraft.
+The 119th Air Defence Battery did not fire at enemy aircraft.
 On 13 March 1991, they returned to Canada.
-Canada used no ground units and reported no Canadian casualties during the 1st Gulf War.
+Canadian ground units saw no combat and reported no casualties during the First Gulf War.